segmentio/segment-docs/src/connections/destinations/catalog/adquick/index.md

 [AdQuick](https://adquick.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) makes outdoor advertising easy to purchase and measure.
 By integrating with Segment you can analyze the impact of your outdoor ad campaign across all your digital channels.

 This destination is maintained by AdQuick.
-For any issues with the destination, [contact their team](mailto:segment@adquick.com).
+For any issues with the destination, [contact the AdQuick team](mailto:segment@adquick.com).

-This document was last updated on January 8, 2020.
-If you notice any gaps, out-dated information, or simply want to leave some feedback to help us improve our documentation, [let their team know](mailto:segment@adquick.com)!

 ## Getting Started